Nihlus/AdvancedDLSupport/README.md

 AdvancedDLSupport is licensed under the [GNU General Public License, Version 3 (GPLv3)][12].
 See the [LICENSE][13] for details.
 Without the support of the open-source movement, it would never have existed.

 We also offer custom licensing for companies and individuals.
-Contact us for a quote.
+[Contact us][14] for a quote.